Qualytics/userguide/docs/add-datastores/databricks.md

 | 2️.   | Toggle Button  | Toggle ON to reuse credentials from an existing connection, or toggle OFF to create a new source datastore from scratch.      |
 | 3️.   | Connector      | Select **Databricks** from the dropdown list.                                                  |

-### Option I: Create a Datastore with a new Connection
+### Option I: Create a Source Datastore with a new Connection

 If the toggle for **Use an existing connection** is turned off, then this will prompt you to add and configure the source datastore from scratch without using existing connection details.